Password Protect Your Site with HTACCESS

 AuthName "message_text" AuthType Basic AuthUserFile /path_to_the_site/.htpasswd require valid-userCode language: Bash (bash)

 Here you will need to change two things. the message_text portion with the message you want to display when the username and password are asked.
-Next change is for the portion path_to_the_site.
-Here you will need to enter the correct path of your sites directory.
+The next change is for the portion path_to_the_site.
+Here you will need to enter the correct path of your site’s directory.
 The important thing to remember here, you will need to enter the path starting from the server root.
-For example, you are running on a centOS installation on your VPS and the site’s directory is on home/user/public_html/domain/demosite/ then you will need to change the line to this
+For example, you are running on a CentOS installation on your VPS and the site’s directory is on home/user/public_html/domain/demosite/ then you will need to change the line to this

 Now, just save the file and try loading the site on your browser.
 You should see the browser asking for a username and password.

 Now everything inside the directory is secured and can not be accessed unless you log in with the correct details.
-So, no indexing 😀 Let me know your thoughts about this method and if you have better and easy solution for this, feel free to share in the comments.
+So, no indexing 😀 Let me know your thoughts about this method and if you have a better and easy solution for this, feel free to share in the comments.